Virtual-World-RE/NeoGF/README.md

 # NeoGF
-NeoGF is a library of tools for Gotcha Force.
+NeoGF is a library of tools for GameCube and Gotcha Force.

 > This project is still under "heavy" development.
 It not yet 100% ready to use.
 >